use-simple-debounce Svelte Themes

 API Reference

-Returns: A function that accepts a function to debounce and an optional delay.
+Returns: A debounced function that accepts the same arguments as the original function and returns an optional cancel function.

 Type: